 Most internal knowledge bases will contain information about your company’s benefits, onboarding process, workflows, and more.
 They can organize this important information in a hierarchical structure, making it easy for your employees to search and quickly find the answers to their questions.

 Internal knowledge bases also integrate with a lot of tools in your tech stack.
 This allows you to import and embed any documentation that’s scattered across multiple platforms and create a single source of truth for your company.
-Some internal knowledge bases even sync up to Slack, which enables you to search for and share knowledge right in the messaging app.
+Some internal knowledge bases even integrate with Slack, which enables you to search for and share knowledge right in your chats and channels.

 Additionally, internal knowledge bases are collaborative.
 So, when your team is creating content, everyone can suggest new topics, use templates to expedite the writing process, and share final drafts with each other.